caipengbo/DesignCPU/README.md

 # DesignCPU
-Design a computer model based on micro program CPU using Verilog HDL in MAXPLUSⅡ
+Design a computer model based on microprogram CPU using Verilog HDL in MAXPLUSⅡ(But I recommend you to use Quartus)